 A popular budgeting formula is the 50-30-20 formula.
 This is a formula for spending where you spend 50% on needs, 30% on wants, and 20% on savings and debt repayment.
 If you need a starting place, this can be a helpful guideline.

 Zero-based budgeting is a method where you give every dollar a job.
 It’s the approach used by the budgeting app YNAB (You Need A Budget).
 If you want to learn more, read the book You Need a Budget by Jesse Mecham, the founder of YNAB.
 It’s an excellent introduction to zero-based budgeting and the philosophy behind his app.

 However, zero-based budgeting can be more challenging for freelancers and others with variable incomes.

 The envelope system works for some people.
 This is where you physically portion your money out by categories.
 You put cash into an envelope for your categories.
 When the money is gone, you’re done spending in that category.
 The purpose is to tame problem categories where you always overspend.

 The pros are that you spend less with cash than you do with credit cards.
 However, the con of handling cash is that it is easy to lose or have stolen.
 Plus germs.

 Personally, I’d only use this if I had issues keeping spending in check for a variable fun expense like eating out.
 But if this sounds interesting to you, by all means, use it.

 There are common budgeting 101 mistakes to avoid, but the biggest mistake of all?

-Reading this article, and then not taking some sort of action.
-I’m sorry, but reading about it doesn’t count.
+Reading this article and then not taking some sort of action.
+Reading about it doesn’t count.
 I know, I love to read, and converting new knowledge into action is tough.
 But without action, nothing happens.